 Theresa May, 11 January 2017

 The Department of Health told us that the Prime Minister was referring to the difference between the number of patients using NHS adult mental health, learning disability and autism services in 2010/11 and 2014/15 in England.

 However, changes to the way information about mental health service users are collected means that the figures for these two years aren’t directly comparable.

 More recent figures have been published since the government made its calculations and since Theresa May made her claim.
-These estimate that the number of patients using NHS mental health services was just under 2.6 million in 2016/17.
+These estimate that the number of patients using NHS mental health, learning disability and autism services was just under 2.6 million in 2016/17.
 The figure includes children’s mental health services for the first time.
-The number of adults using mental health services funded by the NHS was just over this.
+The number of adults using mental health services in the same year was just over 2 million.

 NHS Digital also told us that these figures don’t include people who just go to their GP about mental health issues or the Adult Improving Access to Psychological Therapies programme which provides therapies for people with anxiety and depression.